-Did you have emissions reduction initiatives that were active within the reporting year (this can include those in the planning and implementation phases)
+Did you have emissions reduction initiatives that were active within the reporting year (this can include those in the planning and/or implementation phases)?

-CC3.3a Please identify the total number of projects at each stage of development, and for those in the implementation stages, the estimated CO2e savings cc3.3b For those initiatives implemented in the reporting year, please provide details in the table below
+CC3.3a Please identify the total number of projects at each stage of development, and for those in the implementation stages, the estimated CO2e savings.

-Stage of development Number of projects Total estimated annual CO2e savings in metric tonnes CO2e (only for rows marked )
+Stage of development Number of projects Total estimated annual CO2e savings in metric tonnes CO2e

 Under investigation 0 0

 To be implemented 0 0

 Implementation commenced 5 121

-Implemented 1 0.6
+Implemented 0 0

 Not to be implemented 0 0